Educated in Canada - Non-Accredited Programs

 Official Transcripts

-You must arrange for official transcripts to be sent directly to the College from each post-secondary institution that you have attended.
+You must arrange for official transcripts to be sent electronically to the College for each post-secondary degree that you have completed.

 This includes transcripts related to:

-• If the transcript related to a degree does not state that the degree was conferred or awarded, you must arrange for the University to provide an official letter confirming that all degree requirements have been met.
-This letter must also be sent directly to the College from the University to registration@collegeofdietitians.org.
+If the transcript related to a degree does not state that the degree was conferred or awarded, you must arrange for the University to provide an official letter confirming that all degree requirements have been met.

 Course Descriptions

-If your nutrition degree was not accredited by PDEP, you must arrange for official course descriptions to be sent directly to the College by the university.
-The content in the course descriptions will be compared the national standards for foundational knowledge and academic competencies.
+If your nutrition degree was not accredited, you must arrange for official course descriptions to be sent electronically from the university to the College.
+The content in the course descriptions will be compared the national standards for academic competencies

 The course descriptions must be for the year in which each course was completed.
 If course descriptions for the exact year are not available, the College will accept available descriptions provided that:

-• The university clearly indicates whether or not the content of the course has changed since you completed it.
+• The university clearly indicates whether the content of the course has changed since you completed it.

 • If the content has changed, the university must provide details about these changes.